clementlefevre/clementlefevre.github.io/_posts/2017-05-10-french-elections.md

 </figure>
 <figure>
 <img src="/images/french_elections/maps/elevation_PACA.png" style="width: 100%;">
+<figcaption>Provence-Alpes-Côte d'Azur</figcaption>
 </figure>
 <figure>
 <img src="/images/french_elections/maps/LePen_PACA.png" style="width: 100%;">
+<figcaption>Provence-Alpes-Côte d'Azur</figcaption>

 </figure>
 <figure>
 <img src="/images/french_elections/maps/unemployment_PACA.png" style="width: 100%;">
+<figcaption>Provence-Alpes-Côte d'Azur</figcaption>

 </figure>

-Indeed, comparing with the region with the highest elevation gradient (Rhone Alpes), Le Pen does score poorly at high altitude.
+Indeed, comparing with an other region with high elevation gradient (Rhône Alpes), Le Pen does score poorly at high altitude.

 An other interesting observation is for the area of Nice, where unemployment is low and Le Pen high.
 This confirm the thesis of a two-headed Front National, one of the North, more social, and an other of the South, closer to Poujade.

 <p style="text-align: center;">***</p>

-# Creating a model
+### Creating a model

-Well, now we have a dataset with 35000 cities and for each 170 predictors (such as the ratio of camping place per habitant, the proportion of student or the local GDP).
+Well, now we have a dataset with 35000 cities and for each, 170 predictors (such as the ratio of camping place per habitant, the proportion of student or the local GDP).

 Instead of going through the painful process of features selection (as seen before, lots of multicollinearity here) and regularization, we prefer to hop in the Land Cruiser of Machine Learning :  **XGB Tree**.